DreamDestinationsByDanny

 Summer (June to August)

-Days are long, with nearly 24 hours of daylight in June due to the midnight sun.
+Summer is the most popular tourist season, with temperatures ranging from 9°C to 15°C. Days are long, with nearly 24 hours of daylight in June due to the midnight sun.
 However, the weather can still be unpredictable, with occasional rain and wind.

 Winter (December to February)